 At UD, we have the backs of the young people we serve.

-Whether your future hopes involve being a successful artist or a professional working in the business of music, our level 4 course (equivalent to the first year of a degree), will help you make your dreams a reality.
+Whether your future involves becoming a successful artist or a music producer, our Level 4 courses (the first year of a degree), awarded by the University of East London (UEL), will help you make your dreams a reality.

 From creating and performing material, to the marketing and publishing of the work, this course provides development and understanding about the music industry, from the music industry.
 Thanks to UD’s extensive contact book and mentoring expertise, you’ll also have regular access to professionals working in record labels, social media, publishing and the live sector.